This is one of my favorite Sea Hunt collection sections – original Sea Hunt Actor’s Scripts.

 This is the earliest or oldest script I have. #11B is its Production Number so it was the 11th episode completed.
 Interestingly, it was NOT the 11th episode released or shown.
 Based on its Release #1021, it was the 21st episode shown.

 Not to confuse you but the first Sea Hunt episode shown on TV, 60 Feet Below, where Mike Nelson famously saves the test pilot from his drowned airplane, is Release #1001 but its Production number is #2B.
 That is, it was the second episode produced but the first one released.

 The Production Numbers start at #1B, Mark of the Octopus.

 Release Numbers start at #1001, 60 Feet Below.

 Despite my efforts, I have not found any scripts for the first twelve episodes.

 (Click on images to enlarge)

-The script for #11B has many notes inside, in pencil.
-In some places complete sentences or paragraphs are crossed out.
-In others single words are changed.
+The script for #11B has many penciled notes inside.
+In some places, complete sentences or paragraphs are crossed out.
+In others, single words are changed.
 Often, the notes refer to the action, essentially what the actors are doing during filming.

-This script has no name on it but based on the nature of the notes which are not specific to any single actor, I believe this was a director’s copy.
+Based on the nature of the notes, which are not specific to any single actor, I believe this was a director’s copy.
 He made changes to the script and to the action as he read the script and perhaps as he watched the filming.